wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 ### Change Project Visbility

-To update the project visibility or add users to a project, navigate to the **Manage Access** tab in the project settings screen (using the cog icon next to **Edit in Studio**).
-From this screen, you will be able to modify the visibility settings of a project
+To update the project visibility or add users to a project, click on the **Share** button (next to **Edit in Studio**).
+From here, you will be able to modify the visibility settings of a project

 ![](../assets/images/manage-project-access.png)